2016–17 Azadegan League

 The 2016–17 Azadegan League was the 26th season of the Azadegan League and 16th as the second highest division since its establishment in 1991.
 The season featured 12 teams from the 2015–16 Azadegan League, three new teams relegated from the 2015–16 Persian Gulf Pro League: Malavan, Rah Ahan and Esteghlal Ahvaz and three new teams promoted from the 2015–16 League 2: Oxin Alborz and Sepidrood Rasht both as champions and Pars Jonoubi Jam.
 Baadraan Tehran replaced Parseh Tehran.
 The league started on 7 August 2016 and ended on 1 May 2017.
 Pars Jonoubi Jam won the Azadegan League title for the first time in their history.
 Pars Jonoubi Jam and Sepidrood Rasht promoted to the Persian Gulf Pro League.
+Mohammad Abbaszadeh, from Nassaji Mazandaran, was the top scorer with 24 goals.